 Craig Morris, Washington State University - Pullman, WA

-Craig Morris is an adjunct professor and the director and supervisory research chemist at the Western Wheat Quality Lab with Washington State University.
-Craig's work surrounds novel and ancient wheat varieties and focuses on breeding for flavor along with more traditional breeding priorities.
+Craig Morris was an adjunct professor and the director and supervisory research chemist at the Western Wheat Quality Lab with Washington State University.
+Craig's work surrounded novel and ancient wheat varieties and focused on breeding for flavor along with more traditional breeding priorities.

 Dave Miller, Miller's Bakehouse - Yankee Hill, CA